 The following is an adaptation of her PB&J Waffles.

-To top with jam, heat the jam on low heat in a small saucepan with a couple of tablespoons of water until the jam is thin and pourable.
-You can even pass it through a sieve to remove any seeds (e.g. for raspberry jam) if you want to be even fancier.
+To top your waffles with jam, put the jam into a small saucepan with a couple of tablespoons of water and heat over low heat until the jam is thin and pourable.
+You can even pass it through a sieve to remove any seeds.

 Yes.
 Waffles, even homemade ones, freeze very well in a freezer bag.
 You just might have to play around to figure out how best to re-heat them, depending on your toaster.

-Like peanut butter?
-Here are some other recipes to check out:
+Do you just want more peanut butter recipes?
+Here are some others to check out:

 Peanut butter Rice Krispie treats

 Peanut butter chocolate chip cookies

 Peanut butter manhattan

 - 1 ¼ cups (156 grams or 5.5 ounces) bleached all purpose flour